jordanmontt/RewriteToolsSet/README.md

 ![Rewrite Rule Applier](https://i.imgur.com/k3yp1W6.png)

 This is a tool that allows you to apply any custom rule to any class or classes.
 In the first column on the left you can select one or several packages.
 The middle column will be populated with the classes of the packages that you have selected.
 Then, you can select one or more classes, those classes will be the ones that will be refactored by the rule.
 The methods column will be populated with the methods of those classes but cannot be selected.
-The rule can only be applied to classes, not to specific methods.
+The rule can only be applied to entire classes, not only to methods.

 In the bottom left corner, there is a dropdown menu with all the saved rules, that is the rule that will be applied to the selected classes.
+With the checkbox button, you can choose to show only the rules you have created or show the example rules too.
 You can apply that rule either to all system classes or only to the selected ones.
-If you press the _Edit Rule_ button the Rewrite Basic Editor will be opened with the selected rule.

 ### Rewrite Rule Loader